 • Five-year program completion limit

-The University of Massachusetts-Boston offers an online Master of Science in Nursing with a concentration in Family Nurse Practitioner.
-This program is designed for nurses seeking advanced practice roles, focusing on comprehensive care for families across the lifespan.
-It combines rigorous academic coursework with practical clinical experiences, preparing graduates to improve patient outcomes in diverse communities.
-Admission requires a bachelor's degree in nursing, a Massachusetts RN license, and at least one year of clinical experience.
-The curriculum includes advanced health assessment, pharmacology, and primary care courses tailored to family practice.
-Financial aid and flexible online learning options support working professionals.
+UMass Boston's online Master of Science in Nursing with a Family Nurse Practitioner concentration prepares nurses for advanced practice roles focusing on comprehensive family care across the lifespan.
+This 48-credit program requires a bachelor's degree in nursing, Massachusetts RN license, and one year of clinical experience.
+The curriculum includes advanced health assessment, pharmacology, and primary care courses with a minimum 3.0 GPA recommended.
+An entrance exam is required for this master's level program.

 • Online program format